Main House (6 bedrooms)

 Daily maid service every morning (more by arrangement) – a laundry service is available

-Concierge who will organise tables, trips out and will advise extensively about the local area
+Full time concierge who will organise tables, trips out and will advise extensively about the local area

 It is possible to arrange a wine tasting at the house and babysitting (both payable locally)

-The concierge will be in touch ahead of your arrival to discuss menus and any other
+The concierge will be in touch ahead of your arrival to discuss menus and any other details

 Masseria Petrarolo is situated in the heart of Puglia in the region of Apulia right down in the heel of Italy